 The post-2012 projects of the Thalia and Michael Carlos and Alfred A. Davis Center for Surgical Anatomy and Technique (CSAT) are the electronic lineage of the CSAT print legacy established by former director Dr. John Skandalakis and his associates in the 1990s through the early 2000s.
-While CSAT's methods of dissemination have been updated to encompass the communication options of the 21st century, the center's original ethos remains unchanged: to generate tools that will teach medical students, residents, and physicians the critical role surgical anatomy plays in the operating room.
+While CSAT's methods of dissemination now encompass the communication options of the 21st century, the center's original ethos remains unchanged: to generate tools that will teach medical students, residents, and physicians the critical role surgical anatomy plays in the operating room.

-Screenshot from Anatomy of the Male Pelvis
+Screenshot from Surgical Anatomy of the Lung

 Surgical Anatomy of the Liver App